pilcrowonpaper/siena/README.md

 A Rehype plugin for Astro that makes working with images inside markdown easier.

-- **Relative image paths**: Now you can view all your images in text editors and on Github
+- **Relative image paths**: Now you can view all your images inside markdown in text editors and on Github
 - **Image optimization**: Converts all images to newer formats (`avif`, `webp`)

 ### How it works